-The Suffolk Climate Emergency Plan, Technical Report, published in 2020, notes that the Suffolk Local Authorities cannot achieve these ambitions on their own and it will require the efforts of individuals and organisations.
-This includes schools, not just local-authority maintained schools, but academies and independent schools too.
+The Suffolk Climate Emergency Plan, Technical Report, published in 2020, notes that the Suffolk Local Authorities cannot achieve these ambitions on their own and it will require the efforts of individuals, and organisations.
+This includes schools and not just local-authority owned schools, academies and independent schools too.

-Schools in England alone are responsible for 9.5 million tonnes of carbon dioxide (tCO_2 e) which offers the potential for significant reductions.
+Schools in England alone are responsible for 9.5 million tonnes of carbon dioxide (tCO2e) which offers the potential for significant reductions.
 Not only that, but schools are best placed to raise awareness, generate knowledge and create understanding of the sustainability issues facing future generations.